- Jordan Valley

 - Pet Health Library

 - Cannabis Articles

 We are seeing an uptick in cases of Dogs testing positive for Lyme Disease!
-Fall is the time when most dogs become infected from the bite of a deer tick which are very active until the ambient temperature dips below 37 degrees.
+Spring is the time when most dogs become infected from the bite of a deer tick which are very active once the temperature rises above 37 degrees.
 We stock a full range of Flea and Tick products that are effective at minimizing the risk from deer ticks, in addition vaccinating your dog for Lyme disease is available as well!

 What You Need to Know Before Surgery

 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Beaver Island Veterinary Services, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
 The handout on anesthesia explains this in greater detail.